Men: How to Style Summer Printed Shirts

 You can also put on a jacket if you want less shirt on show.
 Or do a Jeff Goldblum and wear a printed shirt underneath a three-piece suit – though this is a pretty ballsy move.

-If you want big patterns (florals or animals are always solid choices) then go for neutral tones.
+If you want big patterns (florals or animals are always solid choices) then go for neutral tones with the rest of your outfit.
 This is a good rule, as if the patterns loud your colours don’t need to be.
 Earth tones are always easy to pair with neutrals like those light washed jeans and trainers that are already your go toes.
 If you’re still not sure, then stick to white like below.

 - Keep things subtle if you’re not sure.